isosafrasaurus/cv/README.md

 # isosafrasaurus's CV template

 This is a simple LaTeX .sty file to help format CVs.
-Although there is only one command and one environment, they can be combined with native LaTeX features in many versatile ways to create a range of many CVs.
+Although there is only one command and one environment, they can be combined with native LaTeX features in many versatile ways to create a range of CVs.
 Two examples are provided.

 ## Dependencies